BNikhila/Resume_Builder/README.md

 ## How to install and run

-Follow the steps to run re$ale.
+Follow the steps to run Resume Builder.

 1. Fork the Project / Download the source code as a zip file
 2. Navigate to the project directory